eighdiaung/eighdiaung/README.md

 # Hi, I'm Eighdi 👋

 I love creating simulations from mathematical models to understand coordination and emergent dynamics of complex systems that are composed of many agents.
 With 6 years of experience in programming mathematical and statistical methods to analyze data, I specialize in turning real-world data into insights of how complex systems use coordination to achieve a unified goal.
 For example, how do ants in a colony regulate energy like a single super organism?
-I am looking for research scientist or an engineer role where I will have the opportunity to turn curiosity and data to solve real-world problems
+I am interested in research scientist and engineering roles involving autonomous systems, swarm intelligence, multi-agent coordination, and robotics simulation.

 ## Research Interests